 It is spread by contact with the infected dog's blood, saliva or urine.
 It can also be spread through the air by a sneeze or cough.
 It can also be spread by shared food/water dishes.
 I would keep my new puppy away until it was vaccinated.

 The Canine Distemper Virus can be transmitted through the urine and feces of infected dogs, but the primary method of transmission is through airborne viral particles breathed in by the dog.
 Dogs in the recovery phase of the disease may continue to shed the virus for several weeks, although once they are fully cured, the danger of infecting others is past.
-The CDV virus is susceptible to most disinfectants, so routine cleaning of the living quarters of infected dogs will minimize the spread of the disease.

 yes, definitely keep the poor sick puppy quarantined, and make sure to clean up very well after all possibility of exposure is eliminated.